fardeen9983/Ultimate-Dux/Languages/TypeScipt/Readme.md

-# Typescript : The stricter sibling of JavaScript
+# Typescript: The stricter sibling of JavaScript

-Typescript, a language developed by Microsoft, is a fully typed language which starts and ends on Javascript much like it's sibling but is also friends with other languages like Java and C++, reminding you always to write code in good practises.
+Typescript, a language developed by Microsoft, is a fully typed language which starts and ends on Javascript much like it's sibling but is also friends with other languages like Java and C++, reminding you always to write code in good practices.

-> Always keep your types in check and dont forget your dose of semi-colons, or i might throw some errors your way
+> Always keep your types in check and don't forget your dose of semi-colons, or I might throw some errors your way

 ## Installation

 You can download the source code from TypeScript and build it locally on your system.
 It is available as a public repo on [Github](https://github.com/Microsoft/TypeScript)

 Or you can install Typescript as a package using `npm` or `yarn`.
-So it's a no-brainer that you have to first install Node.js itself.
+So it's a no-brainer that you have first to install Node.js itself.

 You can do so on Linux based platform from your terminal itself using your package manager.
-On Windows we are not fortunate enough to have a good package manager already installed.
-If you have `choco` installed, good for you.
+On Windows, we are not fortunate enough to have a good package manager already installed if you have `choco` installed, good for you.

-Or you can simply use the following [link](https://nodejs.org/en/download/) and select your OS and download option.
+Or you can use the following [link](https://nodejs.org/en/download/) and select your OS and download option.
 My advice will be to go with the LTS version (mostly used in organisation for stability).

 Using NPM :